Writing

 Spelling

-Our school uses the Pathways to Spell spelling programme which makes direct links with our Pathways to Write units.
-It covers the requirements of the National Curriculum for spelling at key stage 1 and 2 through a range of activities such as collaborative learning and spoken language.
+When the children enter key stage two, the children are taught spelling using the Pathways to Spell spelling programme which makes direct links with our Pathways to Write units.
+It covers the requirements of the National Curriculum for spelling at key stage 2 through a range of activities such as collaborative learning and spoken language.
 The programme consolidates previously taught spelling objectives from earlier year groups combined with teaching a new spelling focus each week.
 There is also an opportunity to learn spellings from the National Curriculum spelling lists or common exception words which have a direct link to the text used during Pathways to Write sessions.